liaz-stratoscale/strato-aws-examples/terraform/wordpress-3tier-app/readme.md

 * First, do some setup tasks within Symphony.

-* Then, create a `terraform.tfvars` file that supplies your environment-specific values for various variables.
+* Then, edit the sample `terraform.tfvars` file to specify your environment-specific values for various variables.

 Each task is described below.